cheran99/End-to-End-DevSecOps-Pipeline-with-CI-CD/README.md

 ### Provisioning Cloud SQL and Secret Manager With Terraform

 Before building an application, the MySQL instance, database, and Secret Manager need to be implemented so that the Flask application can connect to them.
-The Secret Manager is where the environmental variables such as instance connection name, username, password, and database name will be safely and securely stored so that when the Flask application runs, it can use these variables to connect to the MySQL instance.
+The Secret Manager is where the environmental variables, such as instance connection name, username, password, and database name, will be safely and securely stored so that when the Flask application runs, it can use these variables to connect to the MySQL instance.
 In the WSL terminal, change the directory to the `terraform` directory.
 Once you are in this directory, initialise Terraform using the following command:
 ```
 terraform init
 ```